mgoldsmith1/Loyola-Virtual-Exchange/README.md

 * Provides simulation of message/order routing.
 * Provide string responses for financial exchange quotes for clients to trade based on.

+## Functional vs Non-Functional Requirements ##

+* Functional Requirements
+	- Provides multi-threaded order traffic engine.

+* Non-Functional Requirements
+	- Provides the ability for the simulation of a financial exchange.
+	- Provides delegation of an exchange feed.

 ## Frequently Asked Questions (FAQ) ##
+* What is Market-Exchange-Simulator?

+	-Market Exchange Simulator is an open source trading simulator that uses the FIX Protocol and will allow users to test market strategies.

+* Which software license is Market-Exchange-Simulator licensed under?

+	-Market-Exchange-Simulator is licensed under the GNU General Public License v3.0.
+Refer to 	the license document for more information.

+* Which platforms does Market-Exchange-Simulator support?
+Market-Exchange-Simulator is actively tested and supported on various 64 bit versions of Windows (7 and up), and macOS.

+* Who made Market-Exchange-Simulator?
+Group6 from COMP312/412 course.
+The list of contributors can be found on GitHub.

 * Are there indicators provided?
 Answer: No. Possibly in the future.

+* How do I report a bug?
+Answer: On the project's Github page under the issues tab please submit a new issue ticket with a descriptive but brief subject line.
+In the main body please provide

 ## Who do I talk to? ##